IGEL-Community/IGEL-Custom-Partitions/CP_Source/Network/WireGuard_VPN_Client/README.md

 This profile creates the following files in the **/wfs/wireguard** folder:

 - igel_wg_setup.sh (Main script)
-- wg_clients.csv (Mapping for IGEL clients IPv4 and/or IPv6 to WireGuard defined addresses)
+- wg_clients.csv (Mapping for IGEL clients IPv4 or IPv6 to WireGuard defined addresses)
 - wg0.conf (Template file)

 and the following file: